By: Savvy Pre-Med Staff

 Some of you overachievers might be thinking: "This is so common sense.
 I'm sure everyone answers these questions the same way.
 How do I stand out?"

-During the VITA, and interviews in general, your success will hinge more on professionalism and sound judgment than originality.
+During your virtual interviews, and interviews in general, your success will hinge more on professionalism and sound judgment than originality.

 We’re not saying you can’t be creative in your responses, but you don’t want your outside-the-box thinking to be misconstrued as some kind of red flag.
 This is especially true for the situational and past behavior questions, which are more concerned with you doing the appropriate thing than the unique thing.